JCog/goombotio/README.md

 # Goombotio

-This is a Twitch bot for use in JCog's channel with the Goombotio account.
+This is a general-purpose bot for use with a personal Twitch channel.

 ## Commands